 Although there are often extenuating factors when someone dies intestate, it’s best not to die intestate and put your loved ones through that kind of stress.
 If you’re not sure what kind of estate plan you want to make, you can seek the help of a financial advisor specializing in legacy planning.

-Spouses in Connecticut Inheritance Law
+Connecticut Inheritance Law for Spouses

 If you die intestate in Connecticut, what your spouse inherits depends on whether or not you have living parents or descendants.
 If you don’t, your spouse inherits everything.
 If you have living parents, and a surviving spouse, your spouse will inherit the first $100,000 of intestate property.
 Your spouse then inherits three-quarters of the remaining intestate property.
-Your parents get the remaining quarter of intestate property.
+Your parents get the remaining quarter of the intestate property.

 Children in Connecticut Inheritance Law